Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Spatial and Statistical Modeling

 It is natural to ask whether $\xi$ and $\Gsqest$ hold any physical meaning.
 It is difficult to state precisely, but we can interpret $\xi$ and $\Gsqest$ as accomplishing a few things.
-First, most naturally, $\Gsqest$ can largely be interpreted as capturing the inverse path loss and isolation between the transmit and receive arrays (e.g., due to enclosures, free space path loss).
-In addition, $\Gsqest$ may account for amplification within the transmit and receive phased array modules.
+First, most naturally, $\Gsqest$ can largely be interpreted as capturing the inverse path loss and isolation between the transmit and receive arrays (e.g., due to enclosures, free space path loss), along with amplification therein.
 The scale parameter $\xi$ plays an important role in correcting for deviations from the theoretical coupling between transmit and receive beams.
 It can account for small errors in our coarse geometric self-interference channel model $\mHest$, along with irregular beam patterns produced by practical arrays.
 Practical beam patterns, for instance, typically do not exhibit the clean shapes and deep nulls we are accustomed to from array theory. $\xi$ also may account for the fact that self-interference is potentially not linearly related to $\vf$ and $\vw$.
 In addition, $\xi$ also importantly corrects for the fact that we are using $\Gammaij$ to estimate the \textit{mean} of the $(i,j)$-th neighborhood, rather than directly the \ginr of the $(i,j)$-th beam pair.
-The parameters $\Gsqest$ and $\xi$---along with $\mHbar$---allow our statistical model to be extended to other systems by tailoring them appropriately, which presumably contain additional underlying physical meaning beyond what has already been mentioned, even if it is not yet fully fleshed out.
+The parameters $\Gsqest$ and $\xi$---along with $\mHbar$---allow our statistical model to be extended to other systems by tailoring them appropriately and presumably contain additional underlying physical meaning beyond what has already been mentioned, even if it is not yet fully fleshed out.
 Note that the estimator in \eqref{eq:compute-muij} and \eqref{eq:muijest-log} is presented for measured beam pairs but can be naturally extended to more general $\vf$ and $\vw$ by dropping $(i,j)$ indexing, using fitted $\xi$ and $\Gsqest$.